-- Plan 1: an overall maximum of 20 sessions in a year with a physiotherapist and 20 sessions in a year for treatment with a therapist, acupuncturist or homeopath. - Plan 2, Plan 3, Plan 4: an overall maximum of ten sessions in a year with a physiotherapist and ten sessions in a year for treatment with a therapist, acupuncturist or homeopath.
+- Plan 1: an overall maximum of 20 sessions in a year with a physiotherapist and 20 sessions in a year for treatment with a therapist or acupuncturist. - Plan 2, Plan 3, Plan 4: an overall maximum of ten sessions in a year with a physiotherapist and ten sessions in a year for treatment with a therapist or acupuncturist.